warp-build/warp/www/docs.warp.build/blog/2023-01-26-first-contact/index.md

 with it.
 Right now it allows us to answer with incredible granularity questions like "should I run this test?" and "what is the impact of this refactor?".

 It is built to help teams start fast and _continue_ fast while they grow.
-From a founding team of 3 people up to an org of 100, the principles that we're building with scale with your entire team.
+From a founding team of 3 people up to an org of 100, the principles that we're building on scale with your entire team.

 ### Join us!